A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 To obtain a corrected expression for the electron mass angle at some energy scale $\mc{E}$, first recall that the eigenvectors $\bm{\{}v _i|i\in\{1,2,3\}\bm{\}}$ of $\K$~\erefr{eq:v1}{eq:v3} are independent of the value of $\theta_\ell$.
 For the electron family, matrix $\K$ therefore always admits the decomposition

 where

 Then note that the imaginary components of the off-diagonal matrix elements arise from components~2 and~3 only \erefr{eq:v2v2}{eq:v3v3}, with an increase in component~2 (corresponding, for charged leptons, to the muon) making a positive-signed contribution to the imaginary component in $[\K]_{12}$, $[\K]_{23}$, and $[\K]_{31}$.
 Examining the vectors on the complex plane associated with $\exp(\theta_e)=\exp(-3\pi\rmi/4)$ and a small correction proportional to $\exp(2\pi\rmi/3)$, it is seen that the action of this correction is to increase the magnitude of $\theta_\ell$ (making it more negative).
-Similarly, an isolated increase in component~3 (the tau) decreases $\theta_\ell$.
+Similarly, an isolated increase in component~3 (the tau) decreases the magnitude of $\theta_\ell$.
 Finally, an isolated increase in component~1 (the electron) affects only the real component of an entry such as $[\K]_{12}$ and thus when $[\K]_{12}$ is complex, once again affects the value of $\theta_\ell$.
 When $\theta_\ell$ is no longer fixed to be $-3\pi/4$, it is labelled by the relevant particle family, e.g.~$\theta_e$, and it becomes necessary to specify $\K$ as $\K(\theta_\ell)$ for some family $\ell$.

-Next, recognise that it is convenient to write the mass interaction as a leading-order term derived from the QL photon field (and associated with colour mixing matrix $\K$ as derived \sref{sec:leptonKmatrix}) plus corrections.
-For the charged lepton masses, this corresponds to rewriting \Eref{eq:elecmasses} as
+Next, recognise that it is convenient to write the mass interaction as a leading-order term derived from the background photon field (and associated with colour mixing matrix $\K$ as derived \sref{sec:leptonKmatrix}) plus corrections.
+For the charged lepton masses, and expanding $c_{\alpha/N_0}$ as per \Eref{eq:calphaN0v4}, this corresponds to rewriting \Eref{eq:elecmasses2} as

 where $\{e_1,e_2,e_3\}=\{e,\mu,\tau\}$ and the subscript $e$ on $\Delta_e$ indicates the family $\{e,\mu,\tau\}$ rather than the electron in particular.
 As can be readily seen from \Eref{eq:Delta}, the amplitudes of these corrections to particle mass are dependent upon the squared lepton masses $m_{e_i}^2$, with the largest corrections being those associated with the tau.
 The charged lepton mixing matrix $\Ke$ is implicitly dependent on the same corrections, as changes to the particle mass ratios affect colour mixing, and hence the co-ordinate transformation required to restore colour neutrality.
 Allowing the corrections to augment mass and also to adjust $\Ke$ is not double-counting, as the mass correction \emph{induces} the corresponding adjustment in the co-ordinate transformation implemented by $\Ke$.
 The co-ordinate transformation does, however, have an effect on the magnitude of the mass correction term, and this effect must be compensated for---see \sref{sec:rescaling}.